jorgebotas/ggelegans/README.md

 ## Multiple Bar Plots
 R markdown available at barplot.Rmd
 * Colors can be changed by modifying the `colors` variable
-* Generate multiple barplots (or single one) representing mean�s.e.
+* Generate multiple barplots (or single one) representing mean±s.e.
 * Demo plot using SNP data (not available):

 ![](images/barplot.tiff)